dmlc/dgl/docs/source/guide/minibatch-parallelism.rst

 negative items for each seed from graph, we can simply chain the :class:`~dgl.graphbolt.NegativeSampler` after the :class:`~dgl.graphbolt.ItemSampler`.

-But simply chaining data pipes together incurs performance overheads.
-Considering the fact that some stages are computationally intensive while others are I/O intensive, we can parallelize the data loading process to improve the performance.
+But simply chaining data pipes together incurs performance overheads as various hardware resources such as CPU, GPU, PCIe, etc. are utilized by different stages.
+As a result, the data loading mechanism is optimized to minimize the overheads and achieve the best performance.

 In specific, GraphBolt wraps the data pipes before ``fetch_feature`` with multiprocessing which enables multiple processes to run in parallel.
 As for